 Broccoli, however, goes one step further.

 Broccoli is very high in vitamin K, vitamin C, vitamin A, folate, vitamin B6, and manganese, and also contains sulforaphanes and indoles.
 These are also strong antioxidants, but they have the added benefit of detoxification, anti-cancer properties, and many other health benefits.
-The American Cancer Society even stands behind broccoli, recommending consumption to decrease risk of cancer.
+The American Cancer Society even stands behind broccoli, recommending consumption to decrease the risk of cancer.

 Sulforaphane and Indoles